North Korean literature: Works published abroad

-Some autobiographies written by North Korean exiles published since 2000 contain grim accounts of life in North Korea, such as Kang Chol-hwan's The Aquariums of Pyongyang (2000) and Hyok Kang's This is Paradise!
+Some autobiographies written by North Korean exiles published since 2000 contain grim accounts of life in North Korea, such as Kang Chol-hwan's The Aquariums of Pyongyang (2000) and Hyok Kang's This Is Paradise!
 (2005).
 These "escape-from-North-Korea" narratives have sold well in democratic countries as a foil for the "worst kind of government imaginable", emphasizing Orwellian 1984 bizarre aspects.
 Critics are uncertain if the books have led to changes in human rights abuses or are mostly "grim escapism".

-Bandi is a pseudonymous North Korean short story writer still living in the country, whose dissenting stories have been smuggled out and published in the West.
-They include The Accusation.
+Bandi is a pseudonymous North Korean short story writer and poet whose dissenting stories and poems have been smuggled out and published in the West.
+They include The Red Years and The Accusation.

 Paek Nam-nyong is a member of the elite group of writers called April 15 Literary Production Unit.
 His novel Friend, a story of a young couple on the brink of divorce, based on his observations of proceedings at the divorce court, was translated into English and published by Columbia University Press in May 2020.
 The French version of the novel was published by Actes Sud in 2011.